Hawaii: Tourism

-Tourism in Hawaiʻi has been considered as an escape from reality resulting in the dismissal of violence faced by Native Hawaiians and locals living on the land.
+Tourism in Hawaii has been considered as an escape from reality resulting in the dismissal of violence faced by Native Hawaiians and locals living on the land.
 According to scholar Winona LaDuke, native Hawaiians have been forced to gather "shrimp and fish from ponds sitting on resort property".
 Tourism has also had damaging effects on the environment such as water shortages, overcrowding, sea level rising, elevated sea surface temperatures and micro plastics on beaches.

-Due to the COVID-19 pandemic, tourism in Hawaiʻi came to a halt, which allowed the land, water, and animals to began to heal.
-Fish like the baby akule and big ulua have returned after years of not being around the bay.
-The coral reefs, fish, water growth, and limu (algae) growth was able to flourish without the heavy toll of tourism.
+Due to the COVID-19 pandemic, tourism in Hawaii came to a halt, which allowed the land, water, and animals to began to heal.
+Fish such as the baby akule and big ulua returned after years of not being around the bay.
+The coral reefs, fish, water growth, and limu (algae) growth was able to flourish without the impact of tourism.

 There has been pushback against tourism by Native Hawaiians, urging people not to visit the islands.
 A survey by the Hawaii Tourism Authority indicated over two-thirds of Hawaiians did not want tourists to return to Hawaii.
 Tourism had "become extractive and hurtful, with tourists coming here and taking, taking, taking, taking, without any reciprocation with locals".

 Hawaii hosts numerous cultural events.
 The annual Merrie Monarch Festival is an international Hula competition.
 The Hawaii International Film Festival is the premier film festival for Pacific rim cinema.
-Honolulu hosts the state's long-running LGBT film festival, the Rainbow Film Festival.
+Honolulu hosts the state's long-running LGBT film festival, the Honolulu Rainbow Film Festival.

 Health

 As of 2009, Hawaii's health care system insures 92% of residents.
 Under the state's plan, businesses are required to provide insurance to employees who work more than twenty hours per week.
 Heavy regulation of insurance companies helps reduce the cost to employers.
-Due in part to heavy emphasis on preventive care, Hawaiians require hospital treatment less frequently than the rest of the United States, while total health care expenses measured as a percentage of state GDP are substantially lower.
+Due in part to heavy emphasis on preventive care, Hawaiians' total health care expenses measured as a percentage of state GDP are substantially lower.
 Proponents of universal health care elsewhere in the U.S. sometimes use Hawaii as a model for proposed federal and state health care plans.